 Indicators that a child may have sensory processing disorder:

 - Unusually low activity level

-- Displays poor body awareness – clumsy, difficulty with balance and motor skills
+- Displays poor body awareness – clumsy, difficulty with balance and motor skills, bumps into things

 - Unpredictable and/or unsafe behaviors

 - Behavior issues – short attention span, impulsivity, excessive tantrums